jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-loose-ideas.md

 Parameters / Input Output,
 2008-09-25

 > 2008-10-01 What do I want to do with this?
 I moved the idea from Parameters to input-output, because I do not find it important right now.
-Perhaps I will find it important when thinking through Input-Output concepts, or perhaps I will find out I want to throw this away.
+Perhaps I will find it important when thinking through Input-Output aspects, or perhaps I will find out I want to throw this away.
 - A situation, where an Object Set on the inside and an Object Set on the outside has the exact same result.
 The effect of an Object Set from the outside can perhaps result in the same situation as na Object Set from the inside.
 It might not matter whether the result of an Object Set on the outside is the same as an Object Set on the inside.
 This is what it is conceptually.
 The effect will be that a command contains a reference to an object, whether it is an Object Out parameter, Value parameter or Reference parameter.